The Difference Between Simplified and Traditional Chinese

 Would your business benefit from access to China’s 1.4 billion citizens?
 Are you planning on branching out and promoting your goods and services there?
 If so, there’s plenty that you need to know, from the quirks of Chinese corporate culture to which forms of Chinese language to use.

-As an experienced language service provider that has been undertaking professional Chinese translation for well over a decade, Tomedes is well placed to bring you up to speed on relevant language matters.
+As an experienced language service provider who has been undertaking professional Chinese translation for well over a decade, Tomedes is well-placed to bring you up to speed on relevant language matters.
 Do you understand Chinese?
 No?
 Not a problem!
 We are here to take care of that for you, with Chinese translators and interpreters on hand to meet your every need.

 What Exactly Are Traditional and Simplified Chinese?